nmenant/ci-cd-env-setup/README.md

 This repo will automatically setup a "CI/CD" environment on the laptop with: Gitlab, Jenkins, Consul, Minishift and some default pipeline/examples

+The documentation of the examples with labs can be found hee: <https://f5-ci-cd-lab.readthedocs.io/en/master/ >

 Requirements
 ------------